-The Feynman Guide to Java Modules
+The Feynman Guide to the CAP Theorem

 Opinions and hard-earned lessons about systems, teams, and engineering at scale.